-Generally the color yellow in flowers signifies friendship but with yellow tulips, it is often associated with having a great smile.
-To be more specific it means there’s sunshine in your smile or it could also mean cheerfulness.
-So the yellow tulips can be used to describe a person who has a bright, radiant and enigmatic smile.
+Did you ever wonder what the yellow tulip means?
+Did someone buy you some yellow tulips?
+Here I run over what the yellow tulip means from Victorian times.
+I believe that the yellow tulip provides much happiness and is a positive omen.
+Think of the yellow tulip bringing sunshine in your smile or it could denote cheerfulness in general.
+In many old Victorian books, the yellow tulip was used to describe a person who has a bright, radiant and enigmatic smile.
 But when it comes to the negative connotation of the yellow tulips, it symbolizes that a person is rejected in love.

 According to legends, it is believed that happiness can be found in the buds of a yellow tulip.
 Since almost everybody wants to achieve happiness, many wanted to get that happiness but the yellow tulip bud won’t open.
 Several people and several methods were done to make the yellow buds open but to no avail.
 Until one day, a little boy with a radiant and bright smile approached the yellow tulip bud that magically opened and brought happiness to the people.
 The little boy’s smile depicted sunshine in his smile so the yellow tulip responded to him.